What do the Robots know?

 We have devoted enormous intellectual energy to the first question while often neglecting the second.
 In part, this is because we continue to think about technology as if its effects were deterministic—flowing predictably from its technical properties.

 Yet technologies are not merely tools; they are social, symbolic, and interpretive environments.
-Their significance emerges through use, context, and meaning-making.
-The same technology can isolate or connect, distort or clarify, manipulate or reveal, depending on how it is taken up within human practice.
+Their cultural significance emerges through use, context, and meaning-making; the same technology can isolate or connect, distort or clarify, manipulate or reveal, depending on how it is taken up within human practice.
+We are always in charge of technology, lest we forget or feign innocence.

-From this perspective, the epistemological significance of AI lies less in whether it possesses a mind and more in how it participates in ours.
-Like the ocean, the moon, a diary, or a work of art, an AI system can function as a reflective surface.
+From this perspective, the epistemological significance of artificial intelligence lies less in whether it possesses a mind and more in how it participates in ours.
+Like the ocean, the moon, a diary, or a work of art, an artificial intelligence system can function as a reflective surface; here, I use the mirror as a metaphor.

 The Mirror Problem

-Socrates understood this.
-His method was not to fill students with information but to draw out what was latent in them through questioning.
+Socrates understood this perspective; his method was not to fill students with information but to draw out what was latent in them through questioning.
 The interlocutor mattered less as a source of truth than as a pressure that forced thinking into the open.
 What emerged was already there, waiting...

 Carl Jung saw the same dynamic from a different angle.
 Projection, in his framework, is the primary mechanism through which humans encounter their own interior life.
 We discover what we feel by noticing what we place onto the world: the menace in a stranger's face, the consolation in a landscape, the uncanny sense that the moon is watching, and the troubling or foreboding nature of storm clouds in the distance.